Brussels Urban Transport Museum

 The Brussels Urban Transport Museum (Musée du transport urbain bruxellois (MTUB); Museum voor het Stedelijk Vervoer te Brussel (MSVB)), also known as the Tram Museum (Musée du Tram; Trammuseum), is a transport museum in Woluwe-Saint-Pierre, a municipality of Brussels, Belgium.

 Located in an old tram depot, the museum displays a collection of trams and buses from different eras in the history of public transport in Brussels.
 It is situated at 364b, avenue de Tervueren/Tervurenlaan, opposite Woluwe Park.
-This site is served by the bus and tram stop Musée du Tram/Trammuseum (on lines 8, 36, 39 and 44).

 Location

 The museum is housed in part of an old tram depot in the Brussels municipality of Woluwe-Saint-Pierre.
 The tram depot consists of two parts: one part containing the museum and maintenance areas for the historic trams and the other part that is still used by the Brussels Intercommunal Transport Company (STIB/MIVB).
-The Musée du Tram/Trammuseum stop along lines 8, 36, 39 and 44 is also located at this depot.